 impact performance while on

-huge selections of dry bags to fit
+Sea to Summit, NRS, and Watershed all make huge selections of dry bags to fit

-your water adventure storage needs and
+your water adventure storage needs.

-Dry Boxes (from Pelican) are another
+Dry Cases are another

-great storage solution for you SUP.
+great storage solution for your SUP.

-You can use carabiners and your SUP's
+You can use carabiners, cam straps and/or your SUP's

 bungee cords and D-Rings to rig your

-bags and boxes to your paddleboard.
+bags and cases to your paddleboard.

-Do more with Dry Wear + SPF gear
+Do More with Dry Wear + SPF Gear

 Get a Knife!

-Swap your Center Fin!
+Swap Your Center Fin

 Hala 8" Center Fin

-Low water, No problem!
+Low Water, No Problem

 Hala Pocket Fin